anonymouscodesubmit/codecodecode/README.md

 Code for the "Piecewise Linear Regression via a Difference of Convex Functions" is attached.

 ## Prerequisites:
-MATLAB version > 2016
+1. MATLAB version > 2016

-either of MATLAB optimization toolbox or gurobi integrated with MATLAB (much faster)
+2. Either of MATLAB optimization toolbox or gurobi integrated with MATLAB (much faster)

 ## Optional:
 MATLAB Statistics and Machine learning Toolbox, Deep learning Toolbox these are needed for KNN, SVM and MLP results.